Q: Are FM ACOUSTICS products available ex stock now?

 A: On later versions of cutting lathes, Neumann did indeed incorporate an HF shelving filter (as a protection for the very expensive cutter head - high level high frequencies can easily damage a cutter head).
 Some phono stage designers now just fix this compensation into their RIAA de-emphasis circuits in the belief that this is the way all LP's were mastered.

-Well, that is not correct: while by far not everyone used Neumann cutting lathes, those that did often disliked this filter.
-Todays phono stage designers (and other "experts") just do not know that many experienced mastering engineers of the golden aera did not like this filter and just disabled it!
-No blame on those "experts" and designers - most of them were not born yet when this happened...)
+Well, that is not correct: not everyone used Neumann cutting lathes and those that did often disliked this filter.
+Today's phono stage designers (and other "experts") just do not know that many experienced mastering engineers of the golden era did not like this filter and just disabled it!
+No blame on those "experts" and designers - most of them were not born yet when this happened...

-No worries: the FM 122 and FM 222 provide the ultimate solution:
+No worries: FM ACOUSTICS's phono linearizers provide the ultimate solution:

-Q: When will FM ACOUSTICS supply source components such as turntables, download servers, CD players, converters etc.?
+Q: When will FM ACOUSTICS supply source components such as turntables, download servers, CD/DVD/blue ray players, converters ?

 A: The reason that certain product types - like the ones mentioned - are not manufactured by FM ACOUSTICS is quite simple: FM ACOUSTICS only introduces a product when it brings massive improvements over the current State of the Art.

 It just makes no sense to introduce a product if it is only slightly better than the current best.
 While it could be attractive from a financial standpoint (a converter, for instance, contains only a couple of chips and a power supply housed in a chassis, so it’s easy to manufacture as no selection or special tuning or attention is needed), it is not in our philosophy.

 FM ACOUSTICS never introduced a 'me too' product and we will not do it just for the sake of financial gain.